Bakers prepare, bake and decorate bread, rolls, pastries, desserts, cakes and slices.

 - New Zealand Certificate in Trade Baking – Plant (Level 4)

 You can complete an apprenticeship and gain a New Zealand Certificate in Trade Baking (Level 4) through Competenz.

 A minimum of three years' secondary education is recommended.
-Useful subjects include home economics (food and nutrition), maths and processing technologies.
+Useful subjects include health, home economics (food and nutrition) and maths.

 For Year 11 to 13 learners, trades academies and the STAR and Gateway programmes are good ways to gain relevant experience and skills.

 These programmes may help you gain an apprenticeship, but do not reduce the amount of time it takes to complete it.

 Bakers need to be: